Adaptive Bayesian Beamforming for Imaging by Marginalizing the Speed of Sound: Abstract

 \section{Abstract}

-Imaging methods based on array signal processing often require a fixed propagation speed of the medium, or~\acrfull{sos} for methods based on acoustic signals.
-The resolution of the images formed using these methods is strongly affected by the assumed~\acrshort{sos}, which, due to multipath, nonlinear propagation, and non-uniform mediums, is challenging at best to select.
-In this letter, we propose a Bayesian approach to marginalize the influence of the~\acrshort{sos} on beamformers for imaging.
-We adapt Bayesian direction-of-arrival estimation to an imaging setting and integrate a popular minimum variance beamformer over the posterior of the~\acrshort{sos}.
-To solve the Bayesian integral efficiently, we use numerical Gauss quadrature.
-We apply our beamforming approach to shallow water sonar imaging where multipath and nonlinear propagation is abundant.
-We compare against the minimum variance distortionless response (MVDR) beamformer and demonstrate that its Bayesian counterpart achieves improved range and azimuthal resolution while effectively suppressing multipath artifacts.
+Imaging methods based on array signal processing often require a fixed propagation speed of the medium, also known as the~\acrfull*{sos} for methods based on acoustic signals.
+The resolution of the images formed using these methods is strongly affected by the assumed~\acrshort*{sos}, which, due to multipath, nonlinear propagation, and non-uniform mediums, is challenging to select.
+In this correspondence, we propose a Bayesian approach to marginalize the influence of the~\acrshort*{sos} on beamformers for imaging.
+In particular, we adapt a previously proposed Bayesian direction-of-arrival estimation model to the imaging setting, where we model the uncertainty of the~\acrshort*{sos} and then compute the posterior expectation of the popular minimum variance distortionless response beamformer (MVDR), resulting in a method we call \textit{Bayes MVDR}.
+Furthermore, we demonstrate that the marginal likelihood (\textit{ML}) of the model can be used for imaging.
+To solve the Bayesian integral efficiently, we use numerical Gauss-Hermite quadrature and apply our proposed approach to shallow water sonar imaging where multipath and nonlinear propagation are abundant.
+We compare Bayes MVDR and ML with the standard MVDR beamformer and demonstrate that its Bayesian counterpart achieves improved range and azimuthal resolution while effectively suppressing multipath artifacts.